Domain authority matters.

 What’s a Good Domain Authority?

-Bigger, better-established websites will naturally have a higher DA, while those smaller or brand new websites will swing towards the lower end of the spectrum.
+Bigger, better-established websites will naturally have a higher website authority, while those smaller or brand new websites will swing towards the lower end of the spectrum.

 That being the case, if you’re a pretty new website with a DA of only 10, that doesn’t mean you’re necessarily doing anything wrong.